RapidFireAI/hf-trl-integration-article/article.md

 - DPO with RFDPOConfig
 - GRPO with RFGRPOConfig

-These are designed as drop-in replacements, so you keep your TRL mental model while gaining concurrency and control.
+These are designed as drop-in replacements so that you can keep your TRL mental model while gaining far more concurrency and control for your fine-tuning/post-training applications.

 ## Minimal TRL SFT example

-Here's what it looks like to train **multiple configurations concurrently** on a single GPU:
+Here's what it looks like to train **multiple configurations concurrently** even on a single GPU:

 ```python
 from rapidfireai import Experiment